About the Code of Professional Conduct for BC

-The Code of Professional Conduct for British Columbia (the “BC Code”) is effective January 1, 2013.
-It replaces the Professional Conduct Handbook as the governing document concerning professional responsibility for British Columbia lawyers.
+The Code of Professional Conduct for British Columbia (the “BC Code”) was effective January 1, 2013.
+It replaced the Professional Conduct Handbook as the governing document concerning professional responsibility for British Columbia lawyers.

 The BC Code is based on and similar to the Federation of Law Societies Model Code of Professional Conduct, but differs from the Model Code in some areas to take account of the practice perspective of British Columbia lawyers.

 The Annotated Professional Conduct Handbook (in effect from May 1, 1993 to December 31, 2012) is preserved on this website for historical purposes.

 The annotations to the online version of the BC Code are intended to inform lawyers and the public about select decisions and opinions relevant to various rules in the Code.
 Although there has been minor editing of some opinions, no attempt has been made to reconcile any differences in the decisions and opinions.

 Where the rules in the BC Code are similar to those of its predecessor, the Professional Conduct Handbook, the annotations in the Handbook are preserved under the relevant rule of the BC Code.
 Annotations that relate to the Handbook are identified with the initials [PCH].
 Lawyers should consider the possible differences between the BC Code and the Handbook when determining the extent to which an annotation is still relevant.

 Whenever possible, references are linked to the original material and are drawn from:

 - Law Society Ethics Committee minutes (1990 to 2015);